Pre-marital, Couples, Marriage Intensives

 Improve your relationship

 Whether you are dating, engaged, or married, the PREPARE/ENRICH has been scientifically proven to improve both your relationship dynamics and your relationship skills.
-Outcome studies have found couples who take PREPARE/ENRICH, then receive three to five feedback sessions with a trained Facilitator, have significant improvement on 10 out of 13 relationship categories.
+Outcome studies have found couples who take PREPARE/ENRICH, then receive three to five feedback sessions with a trained Facilitator, have a significant improvement on 10 out of 13 relationship categories.
 They also report greatly improved relationship satisfaction.

 Reduce your risk of divorce